yang-qiyuan/MyInterView/AL_ML/LLMGeneral.md

 ![prepostnorm](../pics/pre_postnorm.png)

-PreNorm tends to be helpful to stabalize the model training since it allows more freely residual connections.
+PreNorm tends to be helpful to stabalize the model training since it allows **more freely** residual connections.
 However, it is easy to be trapped into local optima.
 PostNorm is more difficult to train but it helps adds the depth of the models.

 #### Post Deepnorm

 ### Warm up

+### Batch Skipping (Palm Paper)

+### Weight Decay
+### Gradient Clipping

 ### ZeRO
 #### ZeRO 1